 It’s a small outfit with an even smaller board of directors.
 Members of this group are said to include prostitutes, exotic dancers, webcam and adult-film performers, phone-sex operators, dominatrixes, submissives and the “support staff” that goes along with such professions.

-President Maxine Doogan, an adult escort, said fewer than a hundred members belong to the union arm of her organization.
+President Maxine Doogan, a working adult escort herself, said less than a hundred members belong to the union arm of her organization.

 Even with a small cadre of unapologetic “sex workers,” Doogan and her colleagues have made it their mission to decriminalize prostitution altogether.
-Without equal protections, they say, illicit-sex workers become victims on and off the job, unable to turn to the police when they’re raped, robbed or kidnapped, and are constantly in danger of being used as a commodity by money-chasing law-enforcement agencies and beggarly nonprofits.
+Without equal protections, they say, illicit sex workers become victims on and off the job, unable to turn to the police when they’re raped, robbed or kidnapped, and are constantly in danger of being used as a commodity by money-chasing law-enforcement agencies and beggarly nonprofits.
 This dynamic would only grow worse under Prop.
-35, Doogan and others have said.
+35, Doogan and others told SN&R.

 “Under their definition, they would all be considered traffickers and have to register as sex offenders,” Doogan claimed.

 It’s “a scenario which may sound outlandish,” the Prop.
 35 opponent acknowledged, but she said the proposition provides cash-strapped public agencies, nonprofits and law enforcement an economic incentive to widen the human-trafficking net beyond reason.

 Under the ballot initiative, convicted traffickers could be forced to pay as much as $1.5 million in new fines, 70 percent of which would go to public agencies and nonprofits, with the remainder going to the law-enforcement agencies in that investigated the crimes.